dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 Name the output NetCDF variable as "FREEZING_PRECIP" (-name).
 This is totally optional, but convenient.

-Script up multiple calls to gen_vx_mask to apply to complex masking logic... and then pass the output mask file to Grid- Stat in its configuration file.
+A user can write a script with multiple calls to Gen-Vx-Mask to apply complex masking logic and then pass the output mask file to Grid-Stat in its configuration file.

 **Q. Grid-Stat - How do I set neighborhood methods boundaries?**

 A.
 When computing fractions skill score, MET uses the "vld_thresh"